shreyabhalgat/Sales-Insight/README.md

 <hr>

-# Data Insights Drawn using SQl-
+# Data Insights Drawn using SQL-

 1.Total Number of Customers ->38